If you've only ever seen martial arts in the movies but never tried it there's always the chance it won't meet your expectations.

 The hardness is contained within the softness and this represents an exterior gentleness built on an interior strength.

 There's a few ways to tie your belt.
-This video shows the two most common ways with the first being the easiest but the second looking a bit neater.
+This video shows one common and easy way to do it.

 Bowing is a big tradition in Japan and it is a way of showing respect.
 In the west we shake hands a lot but in Japan they will bow instead.
 In Japan the tradition is more complex but in the dojo we use it to show respect to the dojo itself as well as those we are training with.